-If the approach is to get a release as early as possible, it’s easy to focus on only the most vital features.
-The problem with this approach is that it could make it impossible for developers to truly build scope.
+If the approach is to get a release as early as possible, it’s easy to end up focusing on only the most vital features of a site.
+The problem with this approach is that it could make it impossible for developers to truly build scope in the future.
 Always try to design for the most complex first.

 It's always worth remembering that mobile UX design doesn’t have to be a replication of the desktop experience.
 In fact, often it shouldn't be.
 Smaller screens mean can make desktop UX uncomfortably cluttered.
 By reducing certain features and content to accommodate the user’s device and screen size, we can make the experience a lot more pleasant for the user.
 For example, a long-winded product configurator to shopping basket journey could be cut down to a simple ‘quick add’ process.

 05. Design for the fickle

 There’s always a risk of mobile users losing engagement and being distracted by external variables.
 This is more the case than with desktop because of the situations in which users tend to be using their devices.
 To account for this, try to make the interface easy to pick up from where they left off.
-Break big tasks and forms down, and make everything simple.
+Break big tasks and forms down, and make everything as simple as possible.

 One of the key pillars of user experience best practice is consistency.
-It is always recommended to keep a consistent library of designed UX assets across all screens, devices and resolutions (if you've got a lot of design files to store, you'll need roomy cloud storage).
-With a mobile-first approach to UX, it’s harder to ignore this rule than disregard it.
+It is always a good idea to keep a consistent library of already designed UX assets for all screens, devices and resolutions (if you've got a lot of design files to store, you'll need roomy cloud storage).
+With a mobile-first approach to UX, it’s harder to ignore this rule.

 07. Listen to the best

 There are several unchallenged leaders in consumer mobiles, and there's a reason for that.
-Both Google and Apple have regularly maintained documentation for UX best practice.
-This is hands-down the best starting point for any designer.
+Both Google and Apple have regularly maintained documentation for UX best practice, and this is hands-down the best starting point for any designer.
 Although guidelines could be seen to stifle creativity, it’s always a good place to start and to ensure a happy medium.

 08. Focus on real user preferences

-It’s beneficial to use real users to test if a design actually works.
-You can make design decisions based on fact rather than preference, and reduce the chance of confusion when articulating features to developers.
-Real user data is also more powerful when being challenged by the subjective taste of a client.
+It’s beneficial to use real users to test whether a mobile UX design actually works.
+This allows you to make design decisions based on fact rather than preference and thus reduce the chance of confusion when articulating features to developers.
+Real user data is also more powerful when challenged by the subjective taste of a client.
 See our tips for successful UX research and testing for some pointers.

 09. Keep text alignment readable

 Sometimes it can be easy to dedicate so much time to details like interactions, gestures and the like, that we forget the basics.
 But ensuring that a website has the essentials like an up-to-date SSL certificate, fast loading speeds and a lightweight SVG sprite sheet guarantees a better user experience.
-Security warnings and unnecessarily large then scaled down imagery will put barriers up, stopping users getting to key content.
+Security warnings and unnecessarily large then scaled down imagery will put up barriers, stopping users getting to the key content.